Firefighters race to control blazes before winds roar back

 The fire jumped a highway and roared through dry grass and chaparral as it grew to nearly 7 square miles (18 square kilometers).

-High winds were expected to taper off by Friday evening.
-Despite the break, Southern California Edison, which shut off electricity to more than 31,000 customers Thursday, was considering additional power cuts to 132,000.
+Southern California Edison, which shut off electricity to more than 31,000 customers Thursday, was still considering additional power cuts to 132,000 despite a break in the weather.

 The huge Los Angeles school district closed all its schools in the San Fernando Valley, citing poor air quality and other safety concerns.

-While the high winds in Northern California had died down by Friday, they were expected to pick up over the weekend, with gusts of 40 to 60 mph (64 to 97 kph) in many places.
+While the high winds in Northern California had eased Friday, they were expected to pick up over the weekend, with gusts of 40 to 60 mph (64 to 97 kph) in many places.

-The dangerous conditions led PG&E to warn it may black out an even larger region, on par with the nearly 2 million people who lost electricity earlier this month.

 PG&E chief meteorologist Scott Strenfel said Northern California could be in for the strongest offshore winds in years.